You are here:

 - Assigning grades or descriptors to each level of competency.
 These form the 'expectations'

 - At the end of the year, teachers assess whether pupils have achieved the criteria for them to have met the expectations, and have therefore made sufficient progress from the start of the year

 The approach developed and advocated by the National Association of Headteachers (NAHT) is based on having a set of KPIs at the end of each year.

-Another article from The Key looks at the NAHT’s system in more detail, including how it works and tracking and reporting progress.
-The article also highlights how two schools have adapted the framework:
+Another article from The Key looks at the NAHT's system in more detail, including how it works and tracking and reporting progress.
+The article also highlights how 2 schools have adapted the framework:

 Yerbury Primary School

 We spoke to the deputy headteacher at Yerbury Primary School in Islington about its assessment system.
-The system was developed in partnership with 18 other schools in Islington over 2014/15, was implemented in schools over 2015/16, and will be evaluated and refined during 2016/17.
+The system was developed in partnership with 18 other schools in Islington over 2014/15.
+It was implemented in schools over 2015/16, and evaluated and refined during 2016/17.

 In it, the National Curriculum is broken down into statements and objectives, which show what pupils should be achieving over each academic year.
 Teachers also pull statements from the interim assessment frameworks.
 The statements are transferred onto grids.

 Teachers highlight statements on the grids whenever they see evidence the pupil is achieving them